dereuromark/cakephp-hashid/README.md

 This can be useful if you want to change the salt, and thus the old URLs need to be reachable.
 By default this is deactivated.

+## SEO Notice
+If you use this for building your URLS and if those are indexed (no `noindex` meta tag), you should be careful about changing the salt in production.
+Changing the salt changes the hashids generated and thus also the URL.
+In that case you get 404s for the *old* URLs, often times losing traffic and SEO juice.
+You would want to store all old hashids together with their ids in a table for a 301 redirect lookup.

 ## Security notice

 > Do you have a question or comment that involves "security" and "hashids" in the same sentence?
 Don't use Hashids.